Neural Minimum Weight Perfect Matching for Quantum Error Codes: Method

 \subsection{Framework Overview}

-We propose a hybrid, data-driven framework that leverages the inductive bias of geometric deep learning, specifically, the explicit modeling of connectivity and topological structure, with the robustness of classical methods.
-Our approach does not replace the MWPM decoder; rather, it augments it by replacing static, distance-based edge weights with dynamic, learned probabilities derived from the specific syndrome configuration.
+We propose a hybrid framework leveraging geometric deep learning’s inductive bias, specifically, its modeling of topological structure, alongside classical robustness.
+Rather than replacing MWPM, our approach augments it by substituting static edge weights with dynamic, learned probabilities derived from the syndrome.
 To enable this, we employ a supervised training where ground truth edge labels are derived from the underlying error configuration.
 The model is then optimized using a binary classification loss to predict the likelihood of each edge being part of the correction.
-The pipeline proceeds in three distinct stages: \begin{enumerate} \item \textbf{Graph Construction and Preprocessing:} The syndrome measurement is mapped to a fully connected graph where nodes represent defects and edges represent potential error chains.
-We construct rich feature vectors for both nodes and edges, incorporating spatial coordinates, stabilizer types, and learned embeddings. \item \textbf{Edge Weight Prediction:} We introduce the Quantum Weight Predictor (QWP), an architecture that processes the graph.
-We first employ a GNN backbone - specifically a TransformerConv \cite{shi2021maskedlabelpredictionunified} layer, to update node representations based on local topology.
+The pipeline proceeds in three distinct stages:

+(i) \textbf{Graph Construction and Preprocessing:} The syndrome measurement is mapped to a fully connected graph where nodes represent defects and edges represent potential error chains.
+We construct rich feature vectors for both nodes and edges, incorporating spatial coordinates, stabilizer types, and learned embeddings.

+(ii) \textbf{Edge Weight Prediction:} We introduce the Quantum Weight Predictor (QWP), an architecture that processes the graph.
+We first employ a GNN backbone - specifically a TransformerConv \cite{ijcai2021p214} layer, to update node representations based on local topology.
 Subsequently, a Transformer Encoder processes the edges (formed by concatenating updated node pairs) to capture global dependencies.
-The network outputs a scalar probability $p_{ij}$ for every edge connecting nodes $i$ and $j$, representing the likelihood that the edge is part of the true error chain. \item \textbf{Matching:} The network assigns an error probability $p_{ij}$ to every edge in the decoding graph.
-These probabilities are transformed into final edge weights $w_{ij}$ via the negative log-likelihood transform $w_{ij} = -\ln(p_{ij})$.
-These dynamic weights are fed into the standard MWPM algorithm to predict the final correction. \end{enumerate}
+The network outputs a scalar probability $p_{ij}$ for every edge connecting nodes $i$ and $j$, representing the likelihood that the edge is part of the true error chain.